-In 2023, the current challenges that we experienced last year are expected to continue, resulting in a difficult and recessionary market for the retail sector in which the company operates.
+In 2024, the current challenges are expected to continue in terms of the retail sector in which the company operates.

-Nevertheless, the company is cautiously optimistic and 2023 is expected to be another positive year with further growth in all categories.
-We anticipate that the second half of the year will see an improvement in the economic climate and consumption, due to the positive trend in tourism, which is again expected to significantly contribute to the growth and uplift of the market in general.
+Nevertheless, the company is cautiously optimistic and 2024 is expected to be another positive year with further growth across the board.
+The company expects the market to be stable with a possible improvement in the economic climate in the second half of the year, due to tourism in particular which is expected to contribute significantly to the growth and uplift of the market in general.

-We aim to further expand our store network with the addition of 2-3 new stores in Greece in order to achieve better coverage of new regions and to further strengthen the network and the iStorm brand in Greece and Cyprus.
+The company aims to further expand its store network with the addition of two (2) new stores in Greece in order to achieve better coverage of areas and to further strengthen the network and the iStorm brand in Greece and Cyprus.

-At the same time iStorm intends to continue investing in its online store as well as in new services that it plans to launch in the coming months, which will further improve the customer experience.
-A major investment in the installation and operation of the company's central CRM has already started and is being completed which will significantly help commercially and improve customer service and monitoring.
-It will also continue to further improve and enhance its call center as an alternative sales, contact and support channel for its customers.
-Finally, it will further upgrade its consumer loan, trade-in and same-day product delivery services to provide an even better customer experience in 2023.
+At the same time, iStorm intends to continue investing in its online store as well as in new services that it plans to launch in the coming months, which will further enhance the customer experience.
+The company's CRM system has been completed and is operational which will significantly help commercially and improve personalised customer service and tracking.
+It will also continue to further improve and enhance its call centre as an alternative sale, contact and support channel for its customers.
+It will also further upgrade its consumer loan, trade-in and same-day product delivery services to provide an even better customer experience in 2024.
+Finally, it will expand the range of services it offers with more and more comprehensive customer support services for a better customer experience.

-In conclusion, for 2023, with the addition of new points of sale and upgrading of its productivity, the company is projected to have another positive year with further growth in all of its sizes both in terms of sales and strengthening against the competition, market share and profitability growth.
+In conclusion, in 2024, with the addition of new points of sale and upgrading its productivity, the company is projected to have another positive year with further growth in all its metrics both in terms of sales and strengthening against the competition, market share and profitability growth.